-The data is real, so the true ΔH° cannot be known.
-However, a user could identify an optimum baseline range by iteratively fitting the data using different baseline ranges with Meltwin or meltR.A.
+The data is from a real experiment, so the true ΔH° cannot be known.
+However, a user could identify an optimum baseline range by iteratively fitting the data using different baseline ranges with MeltWin or meltR.A.
 The results for this curve could be compared with the results for the other curves in the data set, then the user could choose the baseline range that provides the best internal consistency across the data set.
 This approach would lead to a more accurate estimate of the folding energy from a data set, but is time consuming, idiosyncratic, and incorporates a systematic error (the choice of baseline range to use in the analysis), that is difficult to treat statistically.

 Thus, MeltR provides a baseline trimmer function, the “BLtrimmer”, that works on three principles: